The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 \subsection{Generalized Gauge Transformation Laws}

-As covariant derivatives generally possess the same form in both formalisms, the gauge behaviours of $\gamma_{aB}{}^{C}$ and $\Gamma_{aB}{}^{C}$ can be specified from one another by just replacing kernel letters.
-The original procedure for describing these behaviours [3], amounts in either case to taking up the covariance requirement
+As the rules for writing covariant derivatives of spin tensors in both formalisms are symbolically the same, the gauge behaviours of $\gamma _{aB}{}^{C}$ and $\Gamma _{aB}{}^{C}$ can be specified from one another by simply replacing kernel letters.
+The original procedure for establishing these behaviours [5], amounts in either case to taking up the covariance requirement

-with $\xi_{A}$ being an arbitrary spin vector.
-Hence, by writing out the expansions of Eq.
-(2.91) explicitly, and using the derivative device
+with $\xi _{A}$ being an arbitrary spin vector.
+Hence, by writing out the expansions of (3.91) explicitly, and using the derivative device